bigdata4mobility/bigdata4mobility.github.io/datapage_geolife.md

 | Maximum | 29 | 11 | 28 | 29 | 8 | 9 | 5 |

-**Findings**: The daily number of active devices (devices that have records on the corresponding date) ranges from 1 to 29, with an overall mean of 5.93, a median of 3, an inter-quartile range of 2 to 8, and a standard deviation of 6.24.
+**Findings**: From 2007 to 2012, the daily number of active devices (devices that have records on the corresponding date) ranges from 1 to 29, with an overall mean of 5.93, a median of 3, an inter-quartile range of 2 to 8, and a standard deviation of 6.24.
 The yearly averages fluctuate markedly: the mean is 3.32 devices in 2007, rises to 10.54 in 2008 and peaks at 11.70 in 2009, then falls to roughly 2–3 devices per day during 2010–2012, showing that this metric varies substantially over time rather than remaining stable.

 ### 1.2 Number of records per device per day over time